Alan N. Shapiro: Publications

 Shapiro's book Decoding Digital Culture with Science Fiction: Hyper-Modernism, Hyperreality and Posthumanism was published by the Transcript Verlag in June 2024.
 The book is distributed in North America by the Columbia University Press.

+Shapiro's book Venice in Las Vegas: An American and European Auto-Socio-Biography, 1960s to 1980s was published by the Peter Lang International Academic Publishers in October 2025.

 Shapiro is the editor and translator of The Technological Herbarium by Gianna Maria Gatti, a groundbreaking book about technological art.
 He has three contributions to the innovative book on social choreography Framemakers: Choreography as an Aesthetics of Change edited by Jeffrey Gormly.

 His book Software of the Future: The Model Precedes the Real was published in German by the Walther König Verlag in 2014.

 His edited book Transdisciplinary Design was published by the Passagen Verlag in 2017.

 He has chapters in the books Design und Mobilität: wie werden wir bewegt sein?
 (2019), Nevertheless: Manifestos and Digital Culture (2018), Searching for Heterotopia (2019), and Tracelation (2018).

 Shapiro has published several widely cited essays on the disaster of Donald Trump in relation to hyper-modernism.
 In 2019, he published an influential essay on Dialogical Artificial Intelligence in the magazine of the German national cultural foundation.
 He has lectured several times on the meaning of Patrick McGoohan's TV show The Prisoner.

 The 2017 Audi Annual Report features a discussion about the impact of AI on society between Shapiro, Audi CEO Rupert Stadler, and David Hanson of Hanson Robotics, Hong Kong.

 Shapiro has also been featured as a thinker by Bertellsmann in "We Magazine", by Deutsche Bank in "Economy Stories," and in the technology and fashion print magazine WU (Milan).

-Lectures and keynotes

-In 2010–2011, Shapiro lectured on "The Car of the Future" at Transmediale in Berlin, Germany, and on robots and androids at Ars Electronica.

-In September 2011, Shapiro gave a major speech at the Plektrum Festival in Tallinn, Estonia on "The Meaning of Life."

-Since 2011, Shapiro has been keynote speaker at several conferences: